entheon/foundryvtt-docker/README.md

 # Setup
 1. Clone the repo
-2. Make and edit permissions to `acme.json`
+2. Create and edit permissions to `acme.json`

 ```
 cd traefik